 “I’m a beggar.
 I’m happy to stand on the road and ask for alms,” he says.

 “He is an international beggar,” his wife, Bilquis, chimes in, laughing.

-Opened in the 1950s, the Mithadar clinic is today part of a sprawling network of medical centres, mortuaries, adoption and ambulance services serving Pakistan’s poor and destitute, as well as refuges for homeless men, women and children.
+Opened in the 1950s, the Mithadar clinic is today part of a sprawling network of medical centres, mortuaries, adoption and the largest volunteer ambulance service in the world serving Pakistan’s poor and destitute, as well as refuges for unhoused men, women and children.
 Such services are vital in a country with effectively no state social welfare apparatus.
 And the Edhi Foundation, which is largely funded by public donations, also provides humanitarian relief in disaster zones around the world.

 Earlier this year, Nobel laureate and Pakistani women’s rights activist Malala Yousufzai and her father Ziauddin spearheaded a campaign for Mr Edhi to be nominated for the Nobel peace prize for his decades of charity work at home and abroad.
 But the social activist, who estimates his age to be close to 90, insists the work itself is its own reward.